compass Explore next steps to improve your mental health. Get help for anxiety

 Yes, you can become nauseous from anxiety.
 That’s because anxiety alerts your body and mind to prepare for real or perceived dangers.
 This triggers your fight, flight, or freeze response.

-When the threat is actually real, this anxiety can save your life or, at the very least, help you to prepare to fight back against any danger (whether it’s threatening your actual life, your mental state, financial standing, etc.).
+When the threat is actually real, this anxiety can save your life or, at the very least, help you prepare to fight back against any danger (whether it’s threatening your actual life or your mental state, etc.).
 But regardless of whether that danger is real or imagined, anxiety does come with some unpleasant symptoms—one of which can be nausea.

 What Does Anxiety Nausea Feel Like?